AlexBeesley/ExRate/README.md

 - node.js 16.7.1^
 - yarn 1.22.19^
 ## Usage
-From the `/ExRate_Frontend` directory, you can load dependencies simplicity with:
+From the `/ExRate_Frontend` directory, you can load dependencies simply with:

 `yarn`